-Although biological agents are currently providing outstanding support in multiple immune-mediated diseases, a better understanding of their fine mechanisms of action, their long-term effects, and their adverse effects, will need the collaboration of a large network of clinicians and researchers working on immunology and allergology.
-Having recognized the importance of these above-mentioned issues on biologicals and with the endorsement of the Executive Committee of the EAACI, an Interest Group (IG) on Biologicals has been established within the EAACI.
+Although biological agents are currently providing outstanding support in multiple immune-mediated diseases, a better understanding of their fine mechanisms of action, their long-term effects, and their adverse effects, will need the collaboration of a large network of clinicians and researchers working on immunology and allergy.
+Having recognized the importance of these above-mentioned issues on biologicals and with the endorsement of the Executive Committee of the EAACI, an Interest Group (IG) on Biologicals has been established within the EAACI in 2012.

-This IG on Biologicals would like to foster the following research and clinical subjects:
+This IG on Biologicals is fostering the following research and clinical subjects:

 - To stimulate basic and clinical research in the area of biologicals, especially the ones used for the treatment of immune-mediated diseases and for immunotherapy.